dvargas92495/scroll-spy-demo/README.md

 ## Design Decisions

 For inspiration on usage, I looked at https://www.npmjs.com/package/react-scrollspy as reference.
-This led to an API that requires the user to use `section` elements with ids in order to integrate the `ScrollSpy` component with the rest of the page.
+This led to an API that requires the user to use ids in order to integrate the `ScrollSpy` component with the rest of the page.
 That allowed the `ScrollSpy` component to be a separate component that could be composed into the page instead of needing to wrap the page content.

-Using the reference guide on [Intersection Observers](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), we set up observers on each of the ids as passed in by the `items` prop after the component's first render in a `useEffect` hook.
+Using the reference guide on [Intersection Observers](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), we set up observers on each of the ids passed in by the `items` prop after the component's first render in a `useEffect` hook.
 This allows each instance of the of the component to have its own observer, which disconnects when the component unmounts.
 We maintain the currently intersecting entries in a `ref`, as we don't need to render based on this state.
 We use these values to calculate an `activeId`, which we do rerender based on and also set the hash based on this value.
 The hash is updated as a